 In lieu of flowers, Gen. Pfister’s family would appreciate donations in his honor to the Parkinson’s Foundation (http://www.parkinson.org/) or the Michael J. Fox Foundation (www.michaeljfox.org).
 Additionally, the family would be thankful for those eligible to consider giving a pint of blood, platelets or plasma with some regularity to a local blood bank.

-To plant a tree in memory of Cloyd Harry "Mike" Pfister, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Cloyd Harry "Mike" Pfister, please visit our Tree Store.

 1359 Broadway, Suite 1509, New York NY 10018